adriangb/di/docs/wiring.md

 - Autowiring: where the container inspects the dependencies and automatically deduces their sub-dependencies.
 - Manual wiring: where the user needs to register each sub-dependency with the container.

-Autowiring is generally preferrable: it reduces boilerplate and decouples your application from the Container's API.
+Autowiring is generally preferable: it reduces boilerplate and decouples your application from the Container's API.
 But autowiring is not always possible: sometimes the value is produced by a function (`value: int = some_function()`) or the type to inject is not the type in the annotation (when using interfaces / protocols).

 ## Autowiring in `di`